Using AI tools like ChatGPT

 Yes, you can use AI tools in your academic career, but note that these are tools, not shortcuts.
 We want to know what YOU think, not what ChatGPT can generate or paraphrase.
 That's why you're here!

-Mostly interested in using AI tools for editing and text generation in your projects?
+Mostly interested in using AI tools for text and research in your projects?
 Click here to jump to those policies!

 Smartcases and Exams